wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 1.2.2 =
-* this version is all about removing question marks from URLs (which defeats browser cache)
-* use a REST-style URL when retrieving the media RSS file to facilitate caching on the client side
+* REST-style URL when retrieving the media RSS file
-* enabled caching on all scripts and stylesheets (with the exception of the user-customizable blip-slideshow.css)
+* return HTTP 304 to client when client sends "if-modified-since" or "if-none-match" headers - speedy!!!
 * added function Blip_Slideshow::slideshow($atts) for creating a slideshow directly in a theme template
 * added shortcode [blip-version] for internal use